Exploring Our New Home: A Guide to Truro, Nova Scotia

 Words by Dalene Heck / Photography by Dalene and Pete Heck

 With full-time travel in our rearview and the search for a forever home in front of us, we were drawn back to Atlantic Canada.
-In big moves, we are clearly decisive, but in smaller details we are often hesitant – we knew we wanted to live in Nova Scotia, but we weren’t clear where exactly.
+In big moves, we are clearly decisive, but in smaller details, we are often hesitant – we knew we wanted to live in Nova Scotia, but we weren’t clear where exactly.
 So when the opportunity to rent a cottage for the winter near the small city of Truro arose, we jumped at it.
 With it situated almost smack dab in the middle of the province, we knew that it would be a perfect base to explore potential areas to live.

-Truro Downtown in the autumn
+Truro Downtown

 For us, it all started with the historic downtown and the marvellous library that anchors it.
-Once a provincial college and training centre of teachers, it was recently repurposed to be the library.
+Once a provincial college and training centre for teachers, it was recently repurposed to be the library.
 It overlooks a green space (or popular skating spot in winter) and is very near to other noteworthy attractions like the year-round farmer’s market and the Colchester Museum.

 (It should say something that I got my free library card before my new Nova Scotia driver’s license.)

-A view of the Truro Public Library front entrance
+Truro Public Library

 From there, Pete and I both explored the small city and area with fervour, taking in many restaurants, local attractions, and even some shopping.

-NovelTea Coffeehouse & Bakery
+Noveltea Coffeehouse & Bakery

 The aroma of freshly brewed coffee and baked goods hits hard when you first walk into NovelTea Coffeehouse and Bakery.
-The team here has been serving locally roasted coffee and loose-leaf tea to Truro’s downtown community for over 7 years now.
+The team here has been serving locally roasted coffee and loose-leaf tea to Truro’s downtown community for over seven years now.
 There is so much to love about this cozy coffee shop – the patio, the ambiance inside, the outstanding customer service, and especially the cappuccino.
 We’ll be back to try the baked goods!

-Inside NovelTea Coffeehouse and Bakery
+NovelTea Coffeehouse and Bakery

 Café 311

 Located just outside of Truro in North River, the fairly new Café 311 is stylish, quiet, and might just serve the best coffee I’ve had since arriving.
-It’s the perfect place to take a laptop or a book and wile away a couple of hours while indulging in multiple cappuccinos and snacks.
+It’s the perfect place to take a laptop or a book and while away a couple of hours while indulging in multiple cappuccinos and snacks.

 Hub Grub

-A burger and fries from Hub Grub
+A burger from Hub Grub Truro

 Bistro 22

 Bistro 22 in downtown Truro is POPULAR.
 We tried to get a last-minute reservation on weekends a couple of times but weren’t able to.
 We took a chance on a quick stop for a weekday lunch and lucked out by snagging the last table.
-Pete raved about the smoked salmon panini with his side of haddock chowder and I enjoyed the chicken and cranberry panini.
+Pete raved about the smoked salmon panini with his side of haddock chowder, and I enjoyed the chicken and cranberry panini.
 The side salads were also full of fun ingredients and flavour.

-Lunch from Bistro 22
+Bistro 22 Truro

 Murphy’s Fish & Chips